 Similarly, emphasis on the need for a just transition in global food systems to support farmers and reduce inequalities was greatly appreciated, and timely, considering the ongoing farmer protests in Europe and vulnerable populations in the global south whose homes and livelihoods are disproportionately affected by climate change.
 In August 2023, FAIRR investor members with $7tr in combined assets called on G20 nations to increase funding for workers impacted by reforms to ensure a just transition.
 Shifting current financial incentives away from the production of climate- and nature-damaging agricultural product is an essential part of this transition, with clear material financial risk to investment portfolios if these sorts of shifts are not achieved.

-Areas of Concern From the Roadmap In-Brief
+Areas of concern from the Roadmap In-Brief

 The problematic role of livestock intensification